Discover the defining moments in the early life of Jimmy Hoffa. From birth to education, explore key events.

 When John F. Kennedy was elected president in 1960, he appointed his younger brother Robert as Attorney General.

-In 1961, Robert Kennedy became Attorney General and pursued a strong attack on organized crime and carried on with a so-called "Get Hoffa" squad of prosecutors and investigators.
+Robert Kennedy was appointed as Attorney General in 1961 and he pursued a strong attack on organized crime and he carried on with a so-called "Get Hoffa" squad of prosecutors and investigators.

-On December 23, 1971, Jimmy Hoffa was released from prison after US President Richard Nixon commuted his sentence to time served, less than five years into his 13-year sentence.
-Hoffa was also awarded a $1.75 million termination benefit by the Teamsters Retirement and Family Protection Plan.
+On December 23, 1971, Jimmy Hoffa was released from prison after US President Richard Nixon commuted his 13-year sentence to time served, less than five years after the sentencing.

-By mid-1973, John Dean, former White House counsel to Nixon, had become famous as a government witness in prosecutions arising from the Watergate scandal.
+By mid-1973, John Dean had become famous as a government witness in prosecutions arising from the Watergate scandal.

 John F Kennedy JFK was the th U S President...